GuyRephaeli/UrbanSounds/README.md

 Before I started to implement, I first wanted to find out some things about the data.
 Specifically, I wanted to know if there are any class imbalances or any major differences in the size of the folds.
 While the folds seemed relatively even, the classes did not - 8 of the 10 classes had size ~1000 but 2 had size ~400.
-This imbalance might not be significant, but maybe oversampling the 2 smaller classes (or undersampling the other 8) might be beneficial during training.
+This imbalance might not be significant, but oversampling the 2 smaller classes (or undersampling the other 8) might be beneficial during training.
 ## Implementation - Take 1
-First, I wanted a naive implementation of the model described in the blog post, without any modifications.
+First, I wanted a naive implementation of the model described in the blog post.
 The results of that implementation will indicate which changes I would like to introduce to the model.
 Since the implementation in the blog post used Pytorch, I decided to also use it to not waste time on the finding the equivalent tensorflow functions.